Coronary Artery Disease in Women

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause heart and lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Maintain a healthy weight.
-If you are overweight, talk to your healthcare provider about how to lose weight.
-A weight loss of 10% can improve your heart health.
+Ask your healthcare provider what a healthy weight is for you.
+He or she can help you create a healthy weight loss plan, if needed.
+A weight loss of at least 10% can improve your heart health.

 - Limit or do not drink alcohol.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.